 - Faster burst: Shoots at higher frequency (8 vs 7 flaps/sec) to capture the decisive moment.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been around for much longer (launched in September 2009).

-If the count of relative strengths (bullet points above) is taken as a measure, the 70D is the clear winner of the match-up (12 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 70D is the clear winner of the match-up (12 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 70D or the 7D.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 70D or the 7D.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.